Heaven on My Mind (album)

-Heaven on My Mind is the tenth studio album by American rapper tobyMac.
+Heaven on My Mind is the tenth studio album by Christian hip hop musician tobyMac.
 The album was announced on January 10, 2025, and was released on March 7, 2025 on Forefront Records and Capitol CMG.
 The album's first single, "Nothin' Sweeter", reached No. 6 on the Billboard Hot Christian Songs chart, and spent nine weeks at No. 1 on the Christian Airplay chart.
+On June 26, 2026, a deluxe edition of the album is scheduled for release, containing collaborative remixes of seven of the album's tracks.

 Background

 Heaven on My Mind is inspired partially by the death of tobyMac's son, Truett McKeehan.
-The song "Goodbye (For Gabe)" is a tribute to his touring member and occasional studio collaborator, Gabe Patillo, who died of cancer in April of 2024.
+The song "Goodbye (For Gabe)" is a tribute to his touring member and occasional studio collaborator, Gabe Patillo, who died of cancer in April 2024.